lupuuss/Mokkery/README.md

 ```kotlin
 everySuspend { repository.findById(or(eq("1"), eq("2"))) } returns stubBook()
 ```

+Currently logical matchers does not work with wildcard vararg matchers.

 > **Warning**
 >You must not use literals with logical matchers.
 Only matchers allowed!